serilog-tracing/serilog-tracing/README.md

 ![SerilogTracing pipeline](https://raw.githubusercontent.com/serilog-tracing/serilog-tracing/dev/assets/pipeline-architecture.png)

 Applications using SerilogTracing add tracing using `ILogger.StartActivity()`.
 These activities are always converted into `LogEvent`s and emitted through the original `ILogger` that created them.
 .NET libraries and frameworks add tracing using `System.Diagnostics.ActivitySource`s.
-These activities are also be emitted as `LogEvent`s when using `SerilogTracing.ActivityListenerConfiguration`.
+These activities are also emitted as `LogEvent`s when using `SerilogTracing.ActivityListenerConfiguration`.

 ### Mapping trace concepts to event properties